 Healthy oven fries made from scratch can be just as crispy as your favorite deep-fried restaurant offerings.
-We’re sharing the best tips for getting super crispy oven fries without cornstarch or anything added.
-Except, of course, luscious and creamy vegan aioli for dipping!
+We're sharing the best tips for getting super crispy oven fries without using the fryer!

 That's why we sought out to find the secret to crispy golden-brown oven-baked fries to make at home.